cosmos/sdk-tutorials/tutorial/alias.md

 Start by creating a `./x/nameservice/alias.go` file.
 The main reason for having this file is to prevent import cycles.
 You can read more about import cycles in go here: [Golang import cycles](https://stackoverflow.com/questions/28256923/import-cycle-not-allowed)

-First start by import the types folder you have created.
+First start by importing the "types" folder you have created.

 ```go
 package nameservice